 Urban planners and urban designers are interested in building places that embody beauty and hope.
 In this course, Emily Talen, PhD, FAICP, presents free urban design software tools that can help urban planners and urban designers visualize changes in the built environment to support the overarching goal of creating better places.

-The tools used to communicate urban design concepts and interventions—Google Earth, GIS, SketchUp, image manipulation—are free, easy to learn, and transformative.
-With knowledge about planning principles and the design of place in hand, these communication tools fundamentally change who can claim the role of urban designer.
-This six-course series explores essential urban design concepts through free, open source software and equips planners with the tools they need to participate fully in the urban design process.
+Many of the tools used to communicate urban design concepts and interventions—Google Earth, GIS, SketchUp, image manipulation—are free, easy to learn, and transformative.
+With knowledge about planning principles and the design of place in hand, these communication tools fundamentally change the role of urban designer.
+This six-course series explores essential urban design concepts through free, open source software and equips planners with the tools they need to fully participate in the urban design process.

-The first course introduces the open source software you’ll use throughout the series to create analytical maps, 3D models, and 2D graphic designs.
-You’ll learn how to download the software, the basic tools and functionality of each program, and how these skills can contribute to the design process.
+The first course in the "Urban Design for Planners" learning track introduces the open source city planning software you’ll use throughout the series to create analytical maps, 3D models, and 2D graphic designs.
+Learn how to download the urban design visualization software, the basic tools and functionality of each program, and how these skills can contribute to the urban design process.